CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 DAG is used to help follow paths of resources and represent circuit up to trivial commutations
 ..
 SWAPs (and general permutations) can be treated as having the same effect as physically swapping the wires, so can be reduced to edges connecting predecessors and successors; makes it possible to spot more commutations and interacting gates for optimisations

-The :py:class`~pytket.Circuit` class is built as a DAG to help follow the paths of resources and represent the circuit canonically up to trivial commutations.
+The :py:class:`~pytket.Circuit` class is built as a DAG to help follow the paths of resources and represent the circuit canonically up to trivial commutations.
 Each of the edges represents a resource passing from one instruction to the next, so we could represent SWAPs (and general permutations) by connecting the predecessors of the SWAP instruction to the opposite successors.
 This eliminates the SWAP instruction from the graph (meaning we would no longer perform the operation at runtime) and could enable the compiler to spot additional opportunities for simplification.
 One example of this in practice is the ability to convert a pair of CXs in opposite directions to just a single CX (along with an implicit SWAP that isn't actually performed).

 .. jupyter-execute::